kristi11/ww-filament/README.md

 > The following are the known issues that need addressing and i hope that the community will step in and work on them:
 >
 > * Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.
 > * FBlog plugin has been disabled until i can figure out a few configuration settings.
-To enable it go to `AdminPanelProvider.php` and `AppServiceProvider.php` and follow the steps outlined
+To enable it go to `AdminPanelProvider.php`, `AppServiceProvider.php`, and `filamentblog.php`, and follow the steps outlined.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>